wakgill/mkg/about.md

 Occasionally, I do consulting for companies, non-profits and private individuals.
 I usually do these as hobby projects, not as a primary source of income.
 This includes ghostwriting, research & intelligence, economic advising, marketing strategy and IT, and information management.

-I'm interested, in no particular order or completeness, in privacy, Bitcoin, science-fiction, Objectivism, credentialism, education, classical Latin and Greek, firearms, publishing, digital archiving, private security, private cities, Indieweb, and cypherpunks.
+I'm interested, in no particular order or completeness, in privacy, Bitcoin, science-fiction, Objectivism, credentialism, education, classical Latin and Greek, economics, capitalism, firearms, publishing, digital archiving, private security, private cities, Indieweb, and cypherpunks.

 ## Colophon